 In this post, we go over five things you should consider when comparing ECE programs.

 We also include some helpful questions to ask admissions before you sign up.
 Find out how to choose the right ECE training and start your career with confidence.

 When choosing an early childhood education program in Quebec, one of the first things you need to decide is what type of credential you want.

 ☑️ AEC (Attestation of College Studies)

-An AEC in early childhood education is usually 1 to 2 years long.
+An AEC in early childhood education is usually one to two years long.
 It's designed to lead directly to employment.

 If you go this route, all your classes will be specific to early childhood education.
 You won't take any general courses like English or science.

 AEC holders are fully qualified to work in daycares, preschools, and special education centres.
 This is the quickest way to get started in your new career.

 A DEC takes at least two years.
 In addition to program-specific courses, you will also take classes in areas like literature and humanities.